May offer a fixed dental option for patients with severe upper jaw bone loss

 Placing the Implant

-Your treatment begins with a comprehensive consultation, including detailed 3D imaging to assess your bone structure and suitability.
-During the surgical phase, the pterygoid implant posts are carefully placed into the dense pterygoid plate at the back of your upper jaw.
-In some cases, a provisional restoration may be placed immediately.
+Treatment begins with a comprehensive consultation, including detailed 3D imaging to assess your bone structure and suitability.
+During the surgical phase, the pterygoid implant posts are placed into the pterygoid plate at the back of the upper jaw.
+In some cases, a provisional restoration may be placed at an earlier stage of treatment.

-Over the following weeks, the implants integrate with your bone through osseointegration.
-We will provide tailored instructions to support this crucial healing period.
+Over the following weeks, the implants are intended to integrate with your bone through osseointegration.
+You will receive specific instructions to support this healing period.
+As with any surgical procedure, there are risks involved and individual healing experiences vary.
+Your dentist will discuss these with you prior to treatment.

 Attaching the Prosthetic

-Once the implants have fully integrated and are stable, you will return for the attachment of the final prosthetic.
-This may be a fixed bridge or a full arch denture, custom-designed to match your natural bite and aesthetics.
-Your new teeth are then securely fitted, restoring both the function and appearance of your smile.
+Once sufficient healing and integration have occurred, you will return for the attachment of the final prosthetic.
+This may be a fixed bridge or a full arch restoration, designed to suit your individual bite and dental structure.
+The aim is to address both the function and appearance of missing teeth, though individual outcomes vary.

 Download Our Price List